-If you can tear yourself away from Hobart (Nipaluna), there are plenty of ways to spend a great day beyond the city limits.
+If you can tear yourself away from Hobart (nipaluna), there are plenty of ways to spend a great day beyond the city limits.
 Catch a ferry to Maria Island to meet the photo-ready resident wombats or to Bruny Island to make the acquaintance of cheesemakers and oyster farmers.
 Head north and find yourself in the impossibly beautiful Freycinet National Park or south to reach the bucolic Huon Valley.
-However long you’re in town for, set aside time to take one of these daytrips out of Hobart.
+However long you’re in town, set aside time to take one of these epic daytrips out of Hobart.

 You’ll traipse through the heath and woodlands of the Tasman National Park, eagles soaring overhead, before reaching the cliffs and catching sight of Cape Hauy’s dolerite columns jutting out into the sea.
-Catch your breath, take a mental picture of distant Cape Raoul for your next hike then enjoy the return journey knowing there’s only one track left to tick off your bucket list.
+Catch your breath, take a mental picture of distant Cape Raoul for your next hike then enjoy the return journey to Fortescue Bay.

 SEE ALSO: 11 Perfect Weekend Getaways in Tasmania

-Make the 30-minute drive for Evans’ famous farm-to-table lunch at Fat Pig Farm restaurant (book ahead!).
-Stop in at Willie Smith’s Apple Shed for a cider and locally sourced charcuterie or Tassie cheese board.
+Make the 30-minute drive to Willie Smith’s Apple Shed for a cider and locally sourced charcuterie or Tassie cheese board.
 Visit the cellar doors on the Southern Wine Trail, including Home Hill Winery and Kate Hill Winery.
 And if you’re around on the weekend, check if it’s market day in the charming towns of Franklin, Cygnet or Dover.

 Walks crisscross the isle and are suitable for different ages and abilities so duck into the visitors’ centre for advice.
 A moderate 4.5-kilometre return walk, the Painted Cliffs track hugs the coast before revealing your reward: the artful wave-like sandstone formations in swirling patterns of orange, red and rust.